Staying Safe at Whitehouse Farm

 You Must Pre-Book Your Visit

 We’ve restricted our visitor numbers to provide even more space for you to enjoy a socially distanced day out at Whitehouse Farm.
 Before you visit everyone will need to have a pre booked entry ticket and time slot, this applies to annual members, gift voucher holders, and under 2’s who are free to visit.
-You will not be able to add to your party when you arrive, everyone must have a pre-booked ticket, if you have any queries or question about this please email firstname.lastname@example.org.
+You will not be able to add to your party when you arrive, everyone must have a pre-booked ticket, if you have any queries or questions about this please email email@example.com or firstname.lastname@example.org.
 Pre-booking means we can control visitor numbers and staggered arrival times means we can reduce crowding at the entrance till’s so you won’t find yourself waiting for a long time in queues.

 It is essential that you do not arrive early for your time slot, if you do arrive early please wait in your car until your allocated time slot.
 Late arrivals may not be accommodated, it is your responsibility to arrive at your allocated slot.

 Please note our tickets are non-refundable, we can change your visit providing we have adequate notice, this will incur a £2 fee per person.
+Changing of visit dates is not available on the day of your visit.

 We’re All in this Together